Dany Kane: Magazine and Simard partnership

 St. Onge and Verdon had a new superior in the form of Staff Sergeant Pierre "Patame" Bolduc.
 Bolduc felt that much of Kane's information was useless as far as prosecuting Hells Angels was concerned and that the Mounties were paying exorbitant amounts of money for nothing.
-Bolduc complained that the RCMP had paid C-2294 $2,000 dollars per week plus $32,000 invested in his magazine and a $10,000 debt they had paid for him.
+Bolduc wrote almost all of Kane's information about the Hells Angels politics and personalities was "bon à savoir" ("nice to know"), but did not provide the necessary evidence to lay criminal charges.
+Bolduc complained that the RCMP had paid C-2294 $2,000 per week plus $32,000 invested in his magazine and a $10,000 debt they had paid for him.
 On 28 March 1997, Simard killed a member of the Rock Machine, Jean-Marc Caissy, in Montreal and was arrested for the crime on 11 April 1997.
 Simard agreed to become a délateur (informer) after his arrest, and in his confession mentioned that he and Kane had killed MacFarlane.
 Simard also confessed that he had been Kane's lover, which came as a revelation to Kane's handlers who never suspected their relationship.
+Simard felt much guilt about having to testify against Kane for his role in MacFarlane's murder.
+Simard blamed Kane for drawing him into the world of the Hells Angels, but at the same time he was deeply in love with him.
+On 20 April 1997, Simard tried to commit suicide in his jail cell, saying he would rather kill himself than send Kane to prison.
+Despite Simard's devotion to him, Kane disparaged him in his reports to his RCMP handlers after his arrest as he stated: "In the milieu no one is taking Simard very seriously anymore because he is a liar who will be easy to discredit".
+Kane used a French expression "flottant dans l'huile" ("floating in oil", i.e. "doing splendidly") to describe the state of affairs in the Hells Angels, but also used another French expression "le savon est chaud" ("the soap is hot", i.e. trouble is brewing).